CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 (c) is for some other special reason particularly susceptible to a misrepresentation of the type involved.

 >See above comments under Chapter 7 head.
-This sounds like there could be a potentially exacerbated risk of (Detrimental) Reliance on an Assertions of Opiniion That Is Not Justified, in case of mis-calibrated interaction humans-AAS under an AALE process, in particular if faulty oracles are involved that exacerbate (Detrimental) Reliance on an Assertions of Opiniion That Is Not Justified, both ways- humans and AAS.
-Relevance of the concept and sub-process of Reliance, and in particular (Detrimental) Reliance on an Assertions of Opiniion That Is Not Justified, needs to be reviewed in AAS context under AALE process.
+This sounds like there could be a _**potentially exacerbated risk of (Detrimental) Reliance on an Assertions of Opiniion That Is Not Justified, in case of mis-calibrated interaction humans-AAS under an AALE process,**_ in particular if faulty oracles are involved that _**exacerbate (Detrimental) Reliance on an Assertions of Opiniion That Is Not Justified, both ways- humans and AAS.**_ Relevance of the concept and _**sub-process of Reliance, and in particular (Detrimental) Reliance on an Assertions of Opiniion That Is Not Justified, needs to be reviewed in AAS context under AALE process.**_

 ### § 174.
 When Duress by Physical Compulsion Prevents Formation of a Contract

 If conduct that appears to be a manifestation of assent by a party who does not intend to engage in that conduct is physically compelled by duress, the conduct is not effective as a manifestation of assent.

 >See above comments under Chapter 7 head.
-There could be a chance of mitigation of conditions of "Duress" ever happening, that lead to Prevention of Formation of a Contract.
-Although risks for exacerbated Duress by Physical Compulsion may appear in case of mis-calibrated interaction humans-AAS under an AALE process, in particular if humans or AAS gone rogue or faulty oracles or other externalities are involved that exacerbate over-reactions both ways- humans and AAS.
-Relevance of the concept and sub-process of Duress b y Physical Compulsion, needs to be reviewed in AAS context under AALE process.
+There could be a _**chance of mitigation of conditions of "Duress" ever happening, that lead to Prevention of Formation of a Contract.**_ Although _**risks for exacerbated Duress by Physical Compulsion may appear in case of mis-calibrated interaction humans-AAS under an AALE process,**_ in particular if _**humans or AAS gone rogue or faulty oracles or other externalities are involved that exacerbate over-reactions both ways- humans and AAS.**_ Relevance of the concept and _**sub-process of Duress by Physical Compulsion, needs to be reviewed in AAS context under AALE process.**_

 ### § 175.
 When Duress by Threat Makes a Contract Voidable